elixir-lang/elixir-lang.github.com/getting-started/protocols.markdown

 However, after our project is compiled using a tool like Mix, we know all modules that have been defined, including protocols and their implementations.
 This way, the protocol can be consolidated into a very simple and fast dispatch module.

 From Elixir v1.2, protocol consolidation happens automatically for all projects.
 We will build our own project in the ***Mix and OTP guide***.

+## Module attributes

+Inside protocol implementation, there are these module attributes available:

+* `@for` - alias of the module, you're implementing the protocol for
+* `@protocol` - alias of the protocol itself